Serves: 2 people. Total preparation time: 15 minutes plus 30 minutes of refrigeration.

 - Preheat oven to 410°F.

 - Add the cream and simmer for another 5 minutes.
-Season with salt, a pinch of cayenne pepper, and the Appalachian truffle-flavored oil.
+Season with salt, a pinch of cayenne pepper, and Appalachian truffle-flavored oil.

 - Remove the lobsters from the oven and let them rest for 5 minutes.
 Serve the lobsters with the creamy sauce.